-The French and British representa- ORDER HITS ELECTRIC SIGNS tives who have come to Italy had a Victor Emanuel.
+The French and British representatives who have come to Italy had a Victor Emanuel.

-The military measures called for by the present situation were discussed in active and cordial collaboration.
-French and British troops going toward the front.
+The military measures called for by the present situation were discussed In active and cordini collaboration.
+On leaving the king the party visited French and British troops going toward the front.

-The Italians are still holding back the troops is establishing itself on the positions chosen for the resistance, says the official statement issued on Friday.
+The Italians are still holding back guard actions, while the main body of the troops is establishing itself on the these hours. positions chosen for the resistance, says the official statement issued on Friday.

 Berlin, Nov.
-12.-The Austro-German forces in northern Italy, overcoming the resistance of the Italian rear guards, are advancing toward the Plave river, the war office announced on Friday.
+12 .- The Austro-German forces in northern Italy, overcoming the resistance of the Italian rear guards, are advancing toward the Plave river, the war office announced on Friday.

-U. S. SHIP ROCHESTER SUNK will suspend for one day, November
+U. S. SHIP ROCHESTER SUNK